 As a top-level project, RT is overseen by a Project Management Committee (PMC).
 Most of the real work however, is done in sub-projects.
 The RT Project Charter describes the organization of the project, roles and responsibilities of the participants, and top level development process for the projects.

-See the ECF Wiki for examples, tutorials, other documentation, as well as plans and efforts currently underway for future releases.
+See the ECF Wiki for examples, tutorials, other documentation, as well as plans for future releases.

 The Equinox project provides the OSGi-based runtime on which all of Eclipse is based.
 Equinox also provides the reference implementations of many OSGi specifications.